IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_hosts.html.markdown

 Review the argument references that you can specify for your data source.

 - `host_group` - (Optional, String) The unique identifier of the dedicated host group.
+- `resource_group` (Optional, String) The ID of the Resource group this dedicated host belongs to.
+- `name` (Optional, String) The name of the dedicated host

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.